-- (i) No director received any emoluments from the Group as an inducement to join or upon joining the Group or as compensation for loss of office during the years ended 30 June 2022 and 2021.
-No director waived or agreed to waive any emoluments during the years ended 30 June 2022 and 2021. - (ii) Executive and non-executive directors of the Company are entitled to discretionary bonus payments which are determined with reference to the individual performance of the director. - (iii) The Company has no position as the chief executive officer.
+- (i) No director received any emoluments from the Group as an inducement to join or upon joining the Group or as compensation for loss of office during the years ended 30 June 2023 and 2022.
+No director waived or agreed to waive any emoluments during the years ended 30 June 2023 and 2022. - (ii) Executive and non-executive directors of the Company are entitled to discretionary bonus payments which are determined with reference to the operating results of the Group, salaries paid by comparable companies and individual performance of the director. - (iii) The Company has no position as the chief executive officer.
 The day-to-day management of the Group's business is handled by the executive directors of the Company and senior management collectively.